ivanolmo/FSND-capstone/readme.md

 like.
 Please ensure the `DATABASE_URL` is accurate for your system if running this project locally.

+#### Local Testing
+To test your local installation, run the following command from the root folder:

+    pytest

+If all tests pass, your local installation is set up correctly.

 #### Running the server
 From within the root directory, first ensure you're working with your created venv.
 To run the server, execute the following: